richwhitjr/DistNN/README.md

 # Locality Sensitive Hashing Library on Distributed Stores

 This library implements the LSH algorithm in a way that the hash tables can be stored in distributed systems such as Redis or Memcache.

-It also comes with an option to store everything in memory.
-Makes heavy use of the Storehaus library to abstract the data stores.
+For smaller use cases it can also store the vectors and hashed in memory.

 To read more about the algorithm see http://en.wikipedia.org/wiki/Locality-sensitive_hashing